 On March 25, 2022, the Company amended and restated its \$130.0 million uncommitted senior secured revolving credit agreement with Standard Chartered by entering into the Second Amended and Restated Credit Agreement.
 The Second Amended and Restated Credit Agreement extends the maturity date of loans outstanding under its previous credit facility to the earlier of March 24, 2023 or the demand of Standard Chartered.
-The Second Amended and Restated Credit Agreement is subject to customary events of default and covenants, including minimum consolidated EBITDA and Consolidated Interest Coverage Ratio covenants for the second and third quarters of 2022.
+The Second Amended and Restated Credit Agreement is subject to customary events of default and covenants, as well as financial covenants, including minimum consolidated EBITDA and Consolidated Interest Coverage Ratio covenants, as further defined in the Second Amended and Restated Credit Agreement, for the second and third quarters of 2022.
+The Company was in compliance with these financial covenants for the second quarter of 2022.
 Borrowings under the Second Amended and Restated Credit Agreement will incur interest at either the alternate base rate or the SOFR plus 2.95% per annum.
 The Second Amended and Restated Credit Agreement continues to be secured by substantially all of the Company's assets and provides Standard Chartered the right to demand payment of any and all of the outstanding borrowings and other amounts owed under the Second Amended and Restated Credit Agreement at any point in time prior to the maturity date at Standard Chartered's discretion.
 Furthermore, the Second Amended and Restated Credit Agreement grants Standard Chartered a power of attorney (POA) to submit a borrowing request to Weichai under the Amended First Shareholder's Loan Agreement (see discussion below) if the Company did not submit a borrowing request to Weichai within five business days of receiving a request from Standard Chartered to submit said borrowing request.
-As of March 31, 2022, the Company had \$130.0 million outstanding under the Second Amended and Restated Credit Agreement.
+As of June 30, 2022, the Company had \$130.0 million outstanding under the Second Amended and Restated Credit Agreement.

 In connection with the Second Amended and Restated Credit Agreement, on March 25, 2022, the Company also amended two of its shareholder's loan agreements with Weichai, to among other things, extend the maturities thereof.
 The Amended First Shareholder's Loan Agreement continues to provide the Company with a \$130.0 million subordinated loan under which Weichai is obligated to advance funds solely for purposes of repaying outstanding borrowings under the Second Amended and Restated Credit Agreement if the Company is unable to pay such borrowings.
 The Amended Second Shareholder's Loan Agreement continues to provide the Company with a \$25.0 million subordinated loan at the discretion of Weichai.
 The maturity of the Amended First Shareholder's Loan Agreement was extended to April 24, 2023 and the maturity of the Amended Second Shareholder's Loan Agreement was extended to May 20, 2023.
 The Company has covenanted to secure any amounts borrowed under either of the agreements upon payment in full of all amounts outstanding under the Second Amended and Restated Credit Agreement.
-As of March 31, 2022, there were no borrowings under the Amended First Shareholder's Loan Agreement and \$25.0 million under the Amended Second Shareholder's Loan Agreement.
+As of June 30, 2022, there were no borrowings under the Amended First Shareholder's Loan Agreement and \$25.0 million under the Amended Second Shareholder's Loan Agreement.